 Thanks for checking out our college group’s discussion guide of the book of Esther.
 I hope this helps you study and reflect on the book as we prepare to discuss it together.
-Here are some helpful resources for studying the book of Esther:
+Here are some helpful resources for studying the book of Esther (PDF download at bottom of page):

 - The Bible Project: Esther Video & Discussion Guide